 Labrador retrievers love retrieving things and they tend to like to carry things around in their mouths.
 Provide durable chew toys and balls for them to mouth.

-Providing training at an early age can ensure your Labrador retriever behaves well on a leash and follows directions.
+Train your Labrador at an early age to ensure he behaves well on a leash and follows directions.
 This will ensure you have a good canine citizen and not a rowdy, unruly dog.
 Socialization will also help your dog learn to be around visitors, dogs, and other pets without being fearful or defensive.

 As true family dogs, Labs usually get along well with children and are known to be incredibly loyal, loving, and active.
 However, young children should always be supervised around a dog until they learn how to behave around a pet.
 Once your children are old enough to respect a dog, a Labrador retriever is a good choice for a busy household.